Deducteam/lambdapi/docs/ui/vscode.rst

 `VSCode`_
 =========

-There is an extension for VSCode >= 1.37 derived from VSCoq.
-To install it do from the ``lambdapi`` repository:
+Lambdapi provides an extension for VSCode editing (>= 1.37) .
+The extension was developed from a bare-bones LSP template, as lambdapi implements the LSP standard more or less to the letter, but includes some extra features to handle proofs and goals.
+To install it from the ``lambdapi`` repository do:

 .. code:: bash